 Are you putting together your bucket list of trips that you want to take in your lifetime?
 Most people have the wonderful continent of Australia on their bucket list but it is such a vast space that planning exactly what you will do on the trip is not easy!
 Where will you go, what will you see and what time of year should you visit?
+Should I do a road trip?
 Here are ten tips to get you started.

 - Take an organised tour